 And Erdogan is going to have to climb down, but you're going to have to give him some face-saving device.

-So, Harry, from an economic standpoint, the the impact on the Lyra, the impact on the economy already has been significant.
+So, Harry, from an economic standpoint, the impact on the Lyra, the impact on the economy already has been significant.

 What do you think happens next?

-Well, I think Jay, you're absolutely correct.
+Well, I think, Jay, you're absolutely correct.

-The economy is cratering, the Lyra is plunging.
+The Lyra is plunging.

-Investors are fleeing, and sanctions and tariffs are working.
+Investors are fleeing and sanctions and tariffs are working.

-So I think there will indeed be a climb down by the Turkish president, despite his current defiance.
+So I think there will indeed be a climb down by the Turkish president despite his current defiance.

 I think that's the reality.

-I appreciate uh everybody's opinions on that.
+I appreciate everybody's opinions on that.

-Let me again say a huge thank you to uh Sean and the whole team here at the Sean Hannity show for covering this story.
+Let me again say a huge thank you to Sean and the whole team here at the Sean Hannity show for covering this story.

-Uh I can't give you day.
+I can't give you a date.

 I know I'm not good at predicting dates, especially in these kind of cases.